geraldox100/scanyourpath/README.md

 }
 ````
-Although the framework has a certain amount of Argument implementations, you may need something more specific,
+Although the api has a certain amount of Argument implementations, you may need something more specific,
 so you may create your own implementation of Argument.

 You may also combine Arguments to make a more specific search.
 Say you want to find all classes with the @Entity